mdelapenya/docker-liferay-portal/README.markdown

 If you are using any of the CE supported databases (**MySQL or PostgreSQL**), please **use the right Git branches** on this repository to check out the docker-compose files for each database, which will provide an additional Docker container with the supported database, linked to the container running Liferay Portal.
 Besides, this `README.md` file will change and describe the usage for each branch.

-## Supported Databases
-These are the supported Database Management System (*DBMS*):
-  - HSQL
-  - MySQL
-  - PostgreSQL

 ## Supported Application Servers
 These are the supported App servers:
   - Tomcat